This guide is meant to help users understand and resolve common warnings and errors generated by DIRSIG and it’s companion utilities.

 Example

-A make_adb run fails with the following (or similar) error:
+A make_adb run fails with the following (or similar) errors:

 Example of a missing MODTRAN output file error from make_adb.